How to Choose

 How to Make

-For horizontal arrangement of flowers, use a shallow vase.
+Use a shallow vase for horizontal arrangement of flowers.
 Stick the foam in the vase and position the stem of leaves horizontally at the sides of the vase.
 Place the focal flower in the middle of the vase.
 Use foliage and filler blooms in and around the focal flowers to fill the vase.
 A single focal flower, mainly a rose, is used in this kind of arrangement.

 As the name suggests, flowers are arranged in an L shape.
 Secure the foam in the container and arrange the leaves or flowering stems in an L shape.
 Insert focal flowers within the L-shaped stems and add filler blooms to give it a symmetrical and well-balanced look.
 Flowers used for this arrangement are roses, gladiola, birds of paradise, etc.